-MONTGOMERY, AL (WSFA) - Here's a look back at recent news events in Alabama.
+MONTGOMERY, AL (WSFA) - A look back at recent news events:

 The Alabama Republican Party is working hard to distance itself from State Rep. Alan Harper's recent comments accusing owners of small stores of supporting foreign interests that want to harm Americans, but the damage is already done to the state GOP's image and to Alabama's national reputation.

 Harper, R-Northport, posted on his Facebook page urging Alabamians not to shop at stores operated by non-Christians or foreigners because "in large part" they are owned "by folk that send their profits back to their homeland and then in turn use these funds against our country to create turmoil, fear and in some cases death and destruction."